CE Marking and other forms of regulatory compliance can be confusing, here are a few of the most common questions we are asked by our customers.

 What is a Declaration of Conformity?

-Whilst a CE Mark affixed to a Product is a visual indication of conformity to the applicable EU Directives, it is not sufficient evidence of compliance by itself.
-Manufacturers are also required to issue an EU Declaration of Conformity (DoC), that must either accompany a product when it is shipped or be available on request.
+Whilst a CE/ UKCA Mark affixed to a Product is a visual indication of conformity to the applicable EU Directives, it is not sufficient evidence of compliance by itself.
+Manufacturers are also required to issue an Declaration of Conformity (DoC), that must either accompany a product when it is shipped or be available on request.

 A DoC is a legally binding declaration by the manufacturer of a product, or the party legally responsible for its certification, that it complies with all the applicable EU Directives.
 In addition to identifying the party or parties legally responsible for compliance, the DoC also provides information regarding the specific Directives and standards that the Product complies with.

-A CE Mark cannot be considered valid without a correctly prepared EU Declaration of Conformity.
+A CE Mark cannot be considered valid without a correctly prepared EU DoC.

 What is the Difference Between European Directives and Standards?